-The program will be invoked from the command-line as: java memman pool-size> <num-recs> <command-file>
+The program will be invoked from the command-line as:

+java memman <pool-size> <num-recs> <command-file>

 The name of the program is memman.
-Parameter pool-size> is the size of the memory pool (in bytes) that is to be allocated.
+Parameter <pool-size> is the size of the memory pool (in bytes) that is to be allocated.
 Parameter <num-recs> is the size of the record array that holds the handles to the records stored in the memory pool.
 Your program will read from text file <command-file> a series of commands, with one command per line.
 The program should terminate after reading the end of the file.
 No command line will require more than 80 characters.
 The formats for the commands are as follows.
 The commands are free-format in that any number of spaces may come before, between, or after the command name and its parameters.
 All coordinates will be signed values small enough to fit in an int variable.
+All commands should generate a suitable output message (some have specific requirements defined below).
+All output should be written to standard output.